-Select a Custom Greeting Card Template – Most professional printing firms will supply you with downloadable templates to help you lay out the design of your custom card.
-Think about whether you want a horizontal or vertical card, flat or folded and the size you prefer.
-Then check the templates your online printer provides.
-Once you have downloaded the correct template, you can begin designing your custom greeting card using your favorite software.
+Most professional printing service providers will supply you with downloadable templates to help you lay out the design of your custom card.
+Here’s a link to our own greeting card templates that you can use for this guide.
+Just pick the size that you want to work on and download the appropriate file type for your graphics editing software.
+Once you have downloaded the correct template, you can begin designing your custom greeting cards.

-Arrange Your Text and Graphics – Once you have gathered your graphics, you can begin to arrange them on your template.
+Once you have gathered your graphics, you can begin to arrange them on your template.
 Keep your original theme in mind and use fonts that are easy to read.
-Remember when designing your card to not over-do it – keep your design clean and readable, so your theme and message gets across easily.
-If these are custom greeting cards for your business, don’t forget to include your logo and contact information.
+When designing your card, remember this.
+Don’t overdo it.
+Keep your design clean and readable, so your theme and message get across easily.
+Finally, since these are custom greeting cards for your business, don’t forget to include your logo and contact information.

-Proof and Print – Finally, print off a test copy, usually referred to as a proof, to make sure what you see on your screen is what you’re going to get.
 Once everything looks right, save your file, and send it to your favorite print shop.
-Unless you are only printing only a few of your custom greeting cards, you should strongly consider using a professional print shop to print them as they will more than likely save you money and get you better results.
+Unless you are printing only a few greeting cards, you should consider using a professional print shop to print them as they will more than likely save you money and get you better results.
+Plus, they are likely to have a proofing service that ensures your design is ready to print.
 Online printers also have a variety of paper stocks, coatings and other options available to make your custom card even more eye-catching.